Al Rosen: Jewish heritage

 Rosen was Jewish.
 He was tough, an amateur boxer, and had a reputation for standing up to anyone who dared insult his ancestry.
 While some reports have him commenting that, as a minor leaguer, he wished his name were something less obviously Jewish, he is later known to have remarked that he wished it were more Jewish—something like Rosenstein.
 When Ed Sullivan, himself a Catholic with a Jewish wife, suggested that Rosen might be Catholic, pointing to his habit of drawing a "cross" in the dirt with his bat, Rosen said the mark was an "x" and told Sullivan he wished his name were more Jewish so he wouldn't be mistaken for Catholic.

 Once a White Sox opponent called him a "Jew bastard".
 Sox pitcher Saul Rogovin, also Jewish, remembered an angry Rosen striding belligerently to the dugout and challenging the "son of a bitch" to a fight.
 The player backed down.

 Rosen challenged another opposing player who had "slurred [his] religion" to fight him under the stands.
-And during a game, when Red Sox bench player Matt Batts taunted Rosen with anti-Semitic names, Rosen called time and left his position on the field to confront Batts.
-Hank Greenberg recalled that Rosen "want[ed] to go into the stands and murder" fans who hurled anti-Semitic insults at him.
+And during a game, when Red Sox bench player Matt Batts taunted Rosen with antisemitic names, Rosen called time and left his position on the field to confront Batts.
+Hank Greenberg recalled that Rosen "want[ed] to go into the stands and murder" fans who hurled antisemitic insults at him.

-A 2010 documentary, Jews and Baseball: An American Love Story, highlighted Rosen, who in it is frank about how he dealt with anti-Semitism: "There's a time that you let it be known that enough is enough. ...
+A 2010 documentary, Jews and Baseball: An American Love Story, highlighted Rosen, who in it is frank about how he dealt with antisemitism: "There's a time that you let it be known that enough is enough. ...
 You flatten [them]."

-During his career, Rosen refused to play on the High Holy Days, as would baseball Hall of Famer Sandy Koufax, arguably the most famous American Jewish baseball player.

-Through 2014, he was fifth in career home runs (behind Sid Gordon), seventh in RBIs (behind Ryan Braun), and tenth in hits (behind Mike Lieberthal) among all-time Jewish major league baseball players.